The Bad, The Dad, and The Ugly

 • Sinners

 They were no better morally than tax collectors, but at least had not publicly sold out to the Romans.
-I would imagine, however, these guys had more often than not sold out secretly as informants, blackmailers, and outright spies.
-They were essentially the ancient equivalent of modern-day gangbangers.
+I would imagine, however, these guys had more often than not had functioned secretly as informants, blackmailers, and outright spies for their oppressive overlords.
+Such folks were essentially the ancient equivalent of modern-day gangbangers.

 2. The Religious Insiders